To return from any entry to the top of this page, click any date on the left

 If you are not going to take it we will not bother putting out.

 No address provided.

 It was on 19th November that BiB announced it would drop the Maxine Fothergill business as she is not this website’s target.
-It put the apology on line a week later but that should have been the end of it - but then came her solicitor’s threatening letter.
+It put her apology on line a week later but that should have been the end of it - but then came her solicitor’s threatening letter.
 BiB unleashed a further round of unflattering documents.

 The time has come to try again.
 No more Maxine Fothergill info.
 Some has been held back in case of further threats but with luck and good judgment it will never see the light of day.

 There are about 280,000 people living in Bexley and 279,999 of them made the